n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 #### 2.8: Mark tagging ####

 Eighth, all marks must be tagged.
-Marks in the `BINDU`, `VISARGA`, `AVAGRAHA`, `CANTILLATION`, `SYLLABLE_MODIFIER`, `GEMINATION_MARK`, and `SYMBOL` categories should be tagged with `POS_SMVD`.

-All remaining marks must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.

-For all marks preceding the base consonant, the mark must be tagged with the same positioning tag as the closest preceding non-mark consonant.

-For all marks occurring after the base consonant, the mark must be tagged with the same positioning tag as the closest subsequent consonant.

 > Note: In this step, joiner and non-joiner characters must also be
 > tagged according to the same rules given for marks, even though
 > these characters are not categorized as marks in Unicode.

+Marks in the `BINDU`, `VISARGA`, `AVAGRAHA`, `CANTILLATION`, `SYLLABLE_MODIFIER`, `GEMINATION_MARK`, and `SYMBOL` categories should be tagged with `POS_SMVD`.

+All "Nukta"s must be tagged with the same positioning tag as the preceding consonant.

+All remaining marks (not in the `POS_SMVD` category and not "Nukta"s) must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.

+There are two possible cases: those marks before the base consonant and those marks after the base consonant.

+  1. Initially, all remaining marks should be tagged with the same positioning tag as the closest preceding consonant.

+  2. For each consonant after the base consonant (such as post-base consonants, below-base consonants, or final consonants), all remaining marks located between that current consonant and any previous consonant should be tagged with the same positioning tag as the current (later) consonant.

+In other words, all consonants preceding the base consonant "own" the marks that follow them, while all consonants after the base consonant "own" the marks that come before them.
+When a syllable does not have any consonants after the base consonant, the base consonant should "own" all the marks that follow it.

+With these steps completed, the syllable can be sorted into the final sort order.

 <!--- EXCEPTION: Uniscribe does NOT move a halant with a preceding -->
 <!--left-matra.
 HarfBuzz follows suit, for compatibility reasons. --->